YugabyteDB-Samples/ysql-case-studies/ybmt-clstr-mgmt/README.md

 Then, at the tenant database level, each is provided with a set of role provisioning procedures, brought by the _template1_ database, to create, configure, and drop local roles for that database.

-The _template1_ database also brings some views and generic utilities that proved to be useful while developing the YBMT scheme and while installing and running the case studies.
+The _template1_ database also brings some views and generic utilities that proved to be useful while developing the YBMT scheme and while installing and running the case-studies.
 Most notable among these are views that encapsulate frequently-used joins among the catalog tables (for example, to show the name of the owner and the name of the schema for a schema-object).
 Some of these join views are further encapsulated by table functions that make the output easier to read than the output of a simple SQL query against the join view.

 All of these operations, both at cluster-level and at tenant-database-level, are described in the following subsections.
 It is recommended that you try these operations as soon as you have understood enough from what follows to know what to type.
 Then you can study the code further to learn how it all works.